jac-oblong/JML/assembler/pic16f873a/README.md

 CONSTANT_ARRAY[5] {0x00, 0x01, 0x02, 0x03, 0x04}` will "store" the 5 values in
 `CONSTANT_ARRAY`.
 These values can then be retrieved by using `CONSTANT_ARRAY[1]`, which would return `0x01`.
 Constant arrays can NOT occur over  multiple lines.
-Constant arrays have a size limit of 999.
+Constant arrays no not need to specify their length, but it is good practice to do so.

 #### Commments
 Semicolons are used to comment the rest of the line.
 Example: `addlw 0x08 ; add